Best Bluetooth speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bluetooth speakers you can buy in 2021.

 The Go 2 has a full waterproof IPX7 rating, so it won't matter if you drop it in the pool by mistake.
 Features are thin on the ground, but you go get an aux input, plus a noise-cancelling speakerphone and built-in mic for handsfree calls.
 There's no wi-fi, though, and the battery life is a little disappointing: 2.5 hours of charging returns a maximum playing time of just five hours.

 Despite an output of just 3W, the Go 2 punches above its weight when it comes to sound.
 For the money, it's a lively, balanced and cohesive performer.
-If you're the sort of person who likes to travel light, we'd highly recommend packing one of these nifty pocket speakers.
+If you're the sort of person who likes to travel light, we think this is up there with the best Bluetooth speakers of its type.

 Read the full review: JBL Go 2